-STATEMENT FROM THE NINETEENTH SOUTHERN AFRICA REGIONAL CLIMATE OUTLOOK FORUM (SARCOF-19), KINSHASA, DEMOCRATIC REPUBLIC OF CONGO, 26 - 28 AUGUST 2016 SUMMARY The bulk of the southern tier states of continental Southern African Development Community (SADC) is likely to receive normal to below-normal rainfall for the period October to December (OND) 2015 and the January to March (JFM) 2016.
-However, most Democratic Republic of Congo (DRC) northern Angola, Tanzania, north-eastern Zambia, northern Malawi, northern Mozambique, the Islands States of Mauritius, Seychelles and eastern-most Madagascar are more likely to receive normal to above-normal rainfall.
-Northernmost of Tanzania and Madagascar are more likely to receive above-normal to normal rainfall.
-THE NINETEENTH SOUTHERN AFRICA REGIONAL CLIMATE OUTLOOK FORUM The Nineteenth Southern Africa Regional Climate Outlook Forum was held in Kinshasa, DRC from 26 to 28 August 2015 to present a consensus outlook for the 2015/2016 rainfall season over the SADC region.
+STATEMENT FROM THE TWENTIENT ANNUAL SOUTHERN AFRICA REGIONAL CLIMATE OUTLOOK FORUM (SARCOF-20), HARARE INTERNATIONAL CONFERENCE CENTRE, HARARE, ZIMBABWE, 24 - 26 AUGUST 2016.
+SUMMARY The bulk of Southern African Development Community (SADC) is likely to receive normal to above-normal rainfall for most of the period October to December (OND) 2016 and the January to March (JFM) 2017.
+However, northernmost Democratic Republic of Congo (DRC) northern Angola, most Tanzania, northern Mozambique, the islands states of Seychelles and eastern-most Madagascar are more likely to receive normal to below-normal rainfall most of the season.
+THE TWENTIETH ANNUAL SOUTHERN AFRICA REGIONAL CLIMATE OUTLOOK FORUM The Twentieth Annual Southern Africa Regional Climate Outlook Forum (SARCOF-20) was held in Harare, Zimbabwe 24 to 26 August 2016 to present a consensus outlook for the 2016/2017 rainfall season over the SADC region.
 Climate scientists from the SADC National Meteorological and/or Hydrological Services (NMHSs), the SADC Climate Services Centre (CSC) formulated this outlook.
-Additional products from other global climate prediction centres namely, European Centre for Medium Range Weather Forecast (ECMWF), International Research Institute for Climate and Society (IRI), UK Met Office and Bureau of Meteorology, Australia (BoM) were considered in formulation of the consensus seasonal climate outlook.
-This outlook covers the major rainfall season in SADC countries, i.e. from October 2015 to March 2016.
-The outlooks are presented in overlapping three-monthly periods as follows: October-November- December (OND); November-December-January (NDJ); December-January-February (DJF); and January-February-March (JFM) This Outlook is relevant only to seasonal (overlapping three-monthly) time-scales and relatively large areas and may not fully account for all factors that influence regional and national climate variability, such as local and month-to-month variations (intra-seasonal).
+Additional inputs were acquired from other global climate prediction centres namely, European Centre for Medium Range Weather Forecast (ECMWF), National Oceanic and Atmospheric Administration (NOAA), Beijing Climate Center (BCC), Météo-France and Bureau of Meteorology, Australia (BoM), Famine Early Warning Systems Network (FEWS NET), International Research Institute for Climate and Society (IRI), Korea Meteorological Agency, Japan Meteorological Agency (JMA) and UK Met Office.
+This outlook covers the major rainfall season from October 2016 to March 2017.
+The outlooks are presented in overlapping three-monthly periods as follows: October-November-December (OND); November-December-January (NDJ); December-January-February (DJF); and January-February-March (JFM) This Outlook is relevant only to seasonal (overlapping three-monthly) time-scales and relatively large areas and may not fully account for all factors that influence regional and national climate variability, such as local and month-to-month variations (intra-seasonal).
 Users are strongly advised to contact the National Meteorological and Hydrological Services for interpretation of this Outlook, additional guidance and updates.
-METHODOLOGY Using statistical, other climate prediction schemes and expert interpretation, the climate scientists determined likelihoods of above-normal, normal and below-normal rainfall for each area (Figures 1 to 4) for overlapping there-monthly periods i.e. October-November-December (OND), November-December-January (NDJ); December-January-February (DJF); and January- February-March (JFM).
-Above-normal rainfall is defined as lying within the wettest third of recorded (30 year, that is, 1971-2000 and 1981-2010 mean) rainfall amounts; below-normal is defined as within the driest third of rainfall amounts and normal is the middle third, centred on the climatological median.
+METHODOLOGY Using statistical, other climate prediction schemes and expert interpretation, the climate scientists determined likelihoods of above-normal, normal and below-normal rainfall for each area (Figures 1 to 4) for overlapping there-monthly periods i.e. October-November-December (OND), November-December-January (NDJ); December-January-February (DJF); and January-February-March (JFM).
+Above-normal rainfall is defined as lying within the wettest third of recorded (30 year, that is, 1971 -2000 and 1981-2010 mean) rainfall amounts; below-normal is defined as within the driest third of rainfall amounts and normal is the middle third, centred on the climatological median.
 The climate scientists took into account oceanic and atmospheric factors that influence our climate over SADC region.
-A persistent strong El Nino is also favoured during the bulk of the rainfall season.
-It is important to note that El Niño is not the only factors that drive global climate patterns.
-OUTLOOK The period, October to March, is the main rainfall season over most of southern Africa.
-Owing to the differences and evolution patterns in the predominant rainfall-bearing systems, the rainfall season has been subdivided into four overlapping three-month periods (i.e. OND, NDJ, DJF and JFM as defined above), based on the homogenous seasonal rainfall zone.
-SPONSORSHIP The Nineteenth Southern Africa Climate Outlook Forum was hosted by the Democratic Republic of Congo's Agence Nationale de Météorologie et de Télédétection par Satellite (METTELSAT).
-Support was provided by Government of the Democratic Republic of Congo, SADC, African Development Bank and other partners.
-OCTOBER-NOVEMBER-DECEMBER 2015
+In particular, the El Niño-Southern Oscillation (ENSO) is foreseen to be shifting from the warm, through neutral to cold phase, also referred to as La Niña, during the bulk of the rainfall season.
+OUTLOOK The period October to March is the main rainfall season over most of southern Africa.
+Owing to the differences and evolution patterns in the predominant rainfall-bearing systems, the rainy season has been subdivided into four overlapping three-month periods (i.e. OND, NDJ, DJF and JFM as defined above).
+SPONSORSHIP The Twentieth Annual Southern Africa Climate Outlook Forum was hosted by the Meteorological Services of Zimbabwe.
+Support was provided by Government of the Republic of Zimbabwe, SADC, United Nations Development Programme (UNDP), African Development Bank, Food and Agricultural Organization of the United Nations, and other partners.
+OCTOBER-NOVEMBER-DECEMBER 2016